lorenzotomada/NS_continuation/tutorial.md

 ## Symmetrical mesh, continuation algorithm
 ### Steady system

+---

 When considering a symmetrical mesh (that is, setting `distort_mesh` to `false`), even the use of the continuation algorithm presented in this work did not allow to observe the unsteady, stable solution to the problem, hence making it of no use to employ a continuation algorithm during time-stepping.

-The following images displays the observed behaviour of the $u$ component of the velocity in this case.
+The following images displays the computational mesh used in this case:

 <figure>
   <img src="images/symm_mesh/mesh.png" alt="Alt text" width="500">